 - between Loganholme and Nerang

 - between Varsity Lakes and Tugun.

-The sections between Eight Mile Plains and Daisy Hill, and between Varsity Lakes and Tugun, were first included as separate initiatives on the Infrastructure Priority List in March 2018.
+Business cases for the sections between Eight Mile Plains and Daisy Hill, and between Varsity Lakes and Tugun, have been assessed by Infrastructure Australia and are separately listed as Priority Projects on the Infrastructure Priority List.